mekb-turtle/pokeget/README.md

 sudo chmod +x /usr/bin/pokeget
 ```

+You can also clone the repository and then run the script from the directory you cloned it in, in which case you can run `git pull` to update it if you haven't moved the script to a different directory.

 When updating, make sure you do the same command you did when installing to avoid having multiple copies of pokeget.

-If pokeget is not found after doing a user installation, then do a system wide installation.
+If pokeget is not found after doing a user installation, then do a system wide installation, because this usually means `~/.local/bin` is not added to PATH.

+If you want to add `~/.local/bin` to PATH append `export PATH="$HOME/.local/bin:$PATH"` to your shells rc file.
+For example you can run `echo 'export PATH="$HOME/bin:$PATH"' >> ~/.bashrc` if you use bash.

 ## Arch Linux